hinantin/AshMorph/README.md

 In order to run AshaninkaMorph (this finite state transducer), you will need either Foma or XFST, the download links for these are provided below:

 * Foma: https://bitbucket.org/mhulden/foma/downloads
+In order to run Foma on a Linux OS you will need to install the following packages first: zlib1g-dev, flex, bison, libreadline-dev.

 * XFST: http://www.stanford.edu/~laurik/.book2software/

 For more information